-How is Apple Cider Vinegar Made?
+How Apple Cider Vinegar is Made?

 There are several ingredients that vinegar can consist of, including apples, honey, molasses and grains.
 First the apples are put through a crushing process.
 Bacteria and yeast are then added to the liquid to start the alcohol fermentation process.
 The sugars are transformed into alcohol as well.
 During the second fermentation process, the alcohol is turned into vinegar by acetic acid-forming bacteria, also referred to as “acetobacter”.
 Acetic acid is the key ingredient in vinegar that causes its bold, sour flavor.